KiringYJ/biblatex-btxlike/README.md

 Since `biblatex-btxlike.sty` is not yet on CTAN, Overleaf users can include it in their project by:

 1. Clicking on **Add Files > From external URL** in Overleaf.
-2. Entering the URL to the raw `biblatex-btxlike.sty` file in this repository.
+2. Entering the URL to the raw `biblatex-btxlike.sty` file in this repository: [https://raw.githubusercontent.com/KiringYJ/biblatex-btxlike/main/biblatex-btxlike.sty](https://raw.githubusercontent.com/KiringYJ/biblatex-btxlike/main/biblatex-btxlike.sty)
 3. Clicking **Add** to include the file in your project.

 After adding the file, include it in your LaTeX document with: